truemail-rb/truemail/README.md

   # It is equal to empty array by default.
   config.blacklisted_domains = ['somedomain1.com', 'somedomain2.com']

   # Optional parameter.
+This option will provide to use not RFC MX lookup flow.
+  # It means that MX and Null MX records will be cheked on the DNS validation layer only.
+  # By default this option is disabled.
+  config.not_rfc_mx_lookup_flow = true

+  # Optional parameter.
 This option will be parse bodies of SMTP errors.
 It will be helpful
   # if SMTP server does not return an exact answer that the email does not exist
   # By default this option is disabled, available for SMTP validation only.